aschuerch/bactofidia/README.md

 ## Adjusting command line parameters

-Command line parameters for the different tools can be adjusted in the config.yaml or config_miseq.yaml file or in the Snakefile.assembly directly.
+Command line parameters for the different tools can be adjusted in the config.yaml or config_miseq.yaml file in the config/ directory, or in the Snakefile.assembly directly.
 For many cases, the default parameters should be sufficient.

 ## Using different package versions